unforced/new-bump/.cursorguides/tracking.md

   - Places Page with List/Map Toggle
   - PlaceForm Component with Google Places API integration
   - Google Maps integration
+- Completed Friends & Intent milestone with all components implemented and tests passing:
+  - Friend Service with CRUD operations
+  - Friends Page with friend list and requests
+  - UserSelector Component for adding friends
+  - 'Hope to Bump' toggles

 ## Notes on Supabase Initialization
 When initializing Supabase with `supabase init`, you may be prompted about generating VS Code settings for Deno.
 You can bypass this by using `echo "N" | supabase init` to automatically answer "no" to this question.